 I’d say that Medellin deserves more time than three days, but you should be able to see a good chunk of what makes Medellin so special with three full days on the ground, whether you are backpacking across Colombia, or just in town for a quick visit.
-My suggested itinerary will cover what I’d consider to be the must-dos and highlights here, some off the beaten path recommendations, and more so you are able to maximize your time here.
+My suggested itinerary will cover what I’d consider being the must-dos and highlights here, some off the beaten path recommendations, and more so you are able to maximize your time here.

 And, unlike all those other Medellin itinerary articles online, my suggestions are based on an in-depth knowledge of the city rather than being written by someone who literally only spent three days here and then wrote an article.

 What better place to begin than at the center of it all, the Medellin Centro, aka downtown.
 Unlike many other big cities, you are best off finding lodging outside of downtown.
 Most tourists opt to stay in Poblado, but before you book, you should read my much more comprehensive article about where to stay in Medellin with specific neighborhood recommendations for every type of traveler and then read my post about the best Medellin hostels.